 - Combine seasoning for chicken from paprika - onion powder.
 Liberally sprinkle seasoning mixture onto both sides of the chicken.

 - Heat oil in saute pan over medium-high heat.
 Add chicken and sear on both sides, about 1 minute on each side.
 Transfer to a baking sheet.
 Finish cooking chicken in the oven until juices run clear, about 10 minutes.
 Remove from heat and let cool 10 minutes before slicing.

-- Toss together spinach with feta, sliced strawberries, cranberries and salad dressing.
+- Toss together spinach with feta, sliced strawberries, cranberries, toasted pecans, and salad dressing.
 Portion on four plates and top with sliced chicken.
 Serve.

 **Helpful tips and common mistakes

-There are only a couple ingredients in this salad, but each one serves its purpose.
-You can substitute the chicken for salmon, shrimp, steak or even tofu and this salad will still be great.
+There are only a couple of ingredients in this salad, but each one serves its purpose.
+You can substitute the chicken for salmon, shrimp, steak, or even tofu and this salad will still be great.

 Toss all the ingredients together and serve.
-I can have this salad every day and not get bored of it.
-The sweet cranberries with the slightly tart strawberries, creamy feta and savory chicken is heavenly.
+I can have this salad every day and never get bored of it.
+The combination of sweet cranberries and strawberries, creamy feta, earthy pecans, and savory chicken is heavenly.
 Fortunately, strawberries are available here in California so I can make this year-round!

 For more salad inspiration check out this BLT salad recipe!